defra-design/aqie-design-history/app/posts/private-beta/sprint-five.md

 ## What we focused on in sprint five

-As a team, in Sprint five, we agreed the main points to focus on were:
+As a team, in sprint five, we agreed the main points to focus on were:

 * adding in additonal content to address short and long term exposure to risk
 * add in content to give context to the varying levels of the DAQI